cuplv/ScalaBashing/README.md

 # ScalaBashing
-A higher level library for shell scripting in Scala
+A higher level library for shell scripting in Scala, built on top of standard sys.process